McNopper/ZeroInfinity/README.md

 Using this approach, other indeterminate forms could be expressed as an interval and solved to equations as well.

-For now it is shown, taht the interval number is a Magma.
+For now it is shown, that the algebraic structure of the interval number is a Magma.
 However, including the other mathematical operations, the algebraic structure could be further investigated.

-Furthermore, other intervals for indeterminate forms e.g. with exponents could be estimated and defined:
+Furthermore, other intervals for indeterminate forms e.g. with exponents could be estimated and properly defined:

 $0^0 = [0, 1]in$
 $1^∞ = [1, ∞]in$